wtsi-hgi/irobot/README.md

 ##### ETA Reponses

 An ETA response indicates when data may be available.
-It will have media type `application/vnd.irobot.eta`, which is a single line of plain text comprising of an ISO8601 UTC timestamp and an indication of confidence (in whole seconds).
+It will have media type `application/vnd.irobot.eta`.
+This will have an empty content body (i.e., content length of 0 bytes) and, if it can be calculated, a response header `iRobot-ETA` containing an ISO8601 UTC timestamp and an indication of confidence (in whole seconds) of when the data will be available.
 For example:

-    2017-09-25T12:34:56Z+00:00 +/- 123
+    iRobot-ETA: 2017-09-25T12:34:56Z+00:00 +/- 123

-If an estimate cannot be calculated, then the content body will be empty (i.e., content length of 0 bytes).
+A client may choose to use this information to inform the rate at which it reissues requests.

 #### `POST`